adam-hehe/sp25-cse110-lab4/expose/javascript/part2.md

 F. true, any nonzero int has a truth value so Boolean(2) = true

 15) "==" compares the values of two data types while "===" compares both the value and the data type.

+17) This code is passing a function as an arugment.
+When its called its passes the doSomething function that multiplies a number by 2.
+Whithin the modifyArray function it calls the doSomthing function on every element of the input array and then outputs that new array.
+This basically returns an array where all the input elements are doubled.

+19) 1,4,3,2